sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/README.md

 | **Where do secrets live?** | Never commit credentials, API keys, service-account keys, or private environment files. |
 | **How do I know it worked?** | Preserve sanitized tests, deployment evidence, and failure/recovery notes instead of relying on a success message alone. |
 | **What should remain private?** | Keep participant dashboards, quiz content, billing material, internal IDs, and private user data outside the public repository. |

-This repository is a learning environment, not a claim that tutorial-scale deployments are production systems.
-I use **production-minded practices** where the labs make them visible and document the limits where they do not.

 ---